 - Home-Delivered Meal Program provides frozen meals for the week by delivery once a week to eligible individuals.
 Apply here or over the phone.

-- The City's Rapid Assessment is a no-cost, walk-in clinic available to individuals who are unable to access their own personal physicians.
+- The Mobile Outreach Vehicle is a no-cost, walk-up clinic available to individuals who are unable to access their own personal physicians.
 No appointment is necessary.
-The Rapid Assessment Clinic is located at Long Beach City College, Pacific Coast Campus (PCC), 1305 E. Pacific Coast Highway, Long Beach, CA 90806.
+The Mobile Outreach Vehicle is stationed at Long Beach City College, Pacific Coast Campus (PCC), 1305 E. Pacific Coast Highway, Long Beach, CA 90806.
 The clinic currently operates from 10:00 a.m. to 1:00 p.m, Monday-Friday.

-- Visitors to the clinic can obtain assessment and treatment for common conditions, like earaches and urinary tract infections.
+- Visitors can obtain assessment and treatment for common conditions, like earaches and urinary tract infections.

 - Free parking is available in the college campus parking lot near Orange Avenue, north of Pacific Coast Highway.

 - More information in English, Spanish, Khmer, Tagalog

 - Through the human-I-T Connect Program, qualified low-income households with limited budgets can subscribe to low-cost Internet offers in their area.

 - Proof of low-income status varies based on the Internet service provider.

 - If you live in a qualified zip code, you may qualify a FREE CHROMEBOOK!

 To apply for the Connect Program, see the contact information below.